Learn About The Law

 (1) “Cap” means no more than 20% above the community supervision percentage multiplied by the community correctional center projection.

-(3) “Community correctional center projection” means the daily average number of offenders projected to be supervised in the community by the department in the next fiscal year multiplied by the percentage of offenders supervised in the community that are also housed in a community correctional center on June 30 of the previous fiscal year.
+(3) “Community correctional center projection” means the daily average number of offenders projected to be supervised in the community by the department in the next calendar year multiplied by the daily average percentage of offenders supervised in the community that are also housed in a community correctional center for the previous calendar year.

-(4) “Community supervision percentage” means the percentage calculated by dividing the total number of offenders supervised in the community by the department in each county or county zone by the total number of offenders supervised in the community by the department on June 30, 2024, and on June 30 of every fifth subsequent year.
+(4) “Community supervision percentage” means the percentage calculated by dividing the total number of offenders supervised in the community by the department in each county or county zone by the total number of offenders supervised in the community by the department.

 (5) “County zone” means the eastern zone, northern zone, or western zone.